LLNL/mpibind/tutorials/cug23/module2.md

 ```

-### 2. Using explicit binding, map one task per core on the first socket and a single task on the second socket.
+### 2. Using explicit binding, map one task per each of the first yhtrr cores on the first socket and a single task using all cores on the second socket.

 *Note:* Specifying the CPUs where you want to run tasks via `--cpu-bind=map_cpu` creates a one-to-one mapping of tasks to CPUs.
 If you want to map a single task to multiple CPUs, you will need to create a CPU mask.

-1. Use `hwloc-calc` as in the above exercise to create a mask for each of the cores on the first NUMA domain (NUMA `0`).
+1. Use `hwloc-calc` as in the above exercise to create a mask for each of the first three cores on the first NUMA domain (NUMA `0`).
 2. Grab the mask that you created for the second socket from the above exercise.
-3. Use the masks from steps 1 and 2 to map one task per core on the first socket and a single task on the second socket.
+3. Use the masks from steps 1 and 2 to map one task per each of the first three cores on the first socket and a single task on the second socket.
 Use the `--cpu-bind=mask_cpu...` flag as in Example 11.
 Your command should be of the form

 ```
-srun -N1 -n2 -t1 --cpu-bind=<edit with CPU info!> mpi
+srun -N1 -n4 -t1 --cpu-bind=<edit with CPU info!> mpi
 ```

 You want your output to look something like

 ```
+gpu-st-g4dnmetal-1 Task   3/  4 running on 48 CPUs: 24-47,72-95
-gpu-st-g4dnmetal-1 Task   0/  2 running on 48 CPUs: 0-23,48-71
+gpu-st-g4dnmetal-1 Task   0/  4 running on 2 CPUs: 0,48
-gpu-st-g4dnmetal-1 Task   1/  2 running on 48 CPUs: 24-47,72-95
+gpu-st-g4dnmetal-1 Task   1/  4 running on 2 CPUs: 1,49
+gpu-st-g4dnmetal-1 Task   2/  4 running on 2 CPUs: 2,50
 ```

 ### 3. Round robin 8 processes to the last two cores of each NUMA.